afragen/git-updater/readme.txt

 ### Sponsor

 Purchase a license at the [Git Updater Store](https://git-updater.com/store/).
 An unlimited yearly license is very reasonable and allows for authenticated API requests.
-There is an initial trial period of a month.
+There is an initial free trial period.
+After the trial period Git Updater will not be able to make authenticated API requests.

 You can [sponsor me on GitHub](https://github.com/sponsors/afragen) to help with continued development and support.